 Assignments give you a chance to practise using the concepts and skills discussed in lecture.
 The point is not to earn marks by any means possible; marks are a consequence of the understanding gained through practice.
 Please read the section below on Plagiarism, including the linked UW Policies.
 UW Policies apply to every course you will take at UW, and you should be familiar with them.

-There will be weekly assignments counting for (usually) 20% of the final grade, as shown on the Assignments page.
-There will likely be nine or ten assignments in total (not counting Assignment 0), so each one counts for about 2.2% or 2.0% of your final grade.
+There will be weekly assignments counting for 60% of the final grade, as shown on the Assignments page.
+There will likely be nine or ten assignments in total (not counting Assignment 0), so each one counts for about 6.6% or 6.0% of your final grade.
 Unless you have a legitimate excuse (ex. documented illness), all assignments will count for marks; no assignment will be dropped.
 But note that you must pass both the weighted exam average and the weighted assignment average in order to pass the course.

 Assignments are created by the instructors and are marked by the graduate teaching assistants based on specifications drawn up by the instructors.
 The midterms and final are created by the instructors and marked by instructors, ISAs, IAs, and TAs.